dotama/fs-php/Docs/API.md

 A `404 Not Found` will be returned, if the given key does not exist.
 Otherwise a `200 OK`.
 If the file has the `public-read` acl, no authorization is required.

+A header `x-acl` contains the ACL of the object.

 PS: `HEAD` is also supported.

 ### Create an Object